Okay, so the following is a code for fitting a polynomial to a given set of data using the Least Squares Approximation Method(Wikipedia).

 Formula Used:

-where x_i and y_i are the data-points entered by the user.
+where and are the data-points entered by the user.

 I had written a C++ and C code for this a long time ago, and coincidentally it got very popular for some reason.
 But then I felt the need to make an Android app that does the same.